CyVerse-learning-materials/cyverse_quickstart_template/README.md

 ### Procedure

 1. Import the CyVerse base tutorial repo following GitHub's directions here: https://help.github.com/articles/importing-a-repository-with-github-importer/
-    - The CyVerse base tutorial repo URL is **https://github.com/CyVerse-learning-materials/cyverse_base_tutorial_repo**
+    - The CyVerse base tutorial repo URL is **https://github.com/CyVerse-learning-materials/cyverse_base_quickstart**
     - Name your repo for the name of your quick start or tutorial, e.g.
     *'name_quickstart'* or *'name_tutorial'*
-2. Edit the **markdown version** of the template you are working from.
+2. Edit the **index.rst**.
 Save images or other files in the appropriate directories.
-3. Delete unused templates.
+3. Where possible, we recommend keeping documentation on a single index.rst page.
 We will have **only one tutorial or quick start per repo.**
-4. Save your markdown as  *'index.md'*
+4. Save your work as  *'index.rst'*
 5. Edit the *'conf.py'* file to set the project and author information
 6. Build the tutorial:

         $ make html

-7. Your HTML site will be in the _build directory that has been created.
+7. Your HTML site will be in the _build directory that has been created (you can preview this in your web browser st this time).
 8. Commit your changes and push the tutorial back to GitHub.
 9. Notify [Tutorials@CyVerse.org](mailto:Tutorials@CyVerse.org) that your tutorial is ready for inclusion in the main CyVerse documentation repo.
 We will review and verify the contribution, and add you as a maintainer repo in the CyVerse collection.
 You should make future edits following the instructions above for 'Fixing and/or improving documentation via GitHub.'
 Alternatively, you can host your tutorial independently on ReadTheDocs following their [instructions for importing documentation](https://docs.readthedocs.io/en/latest/getting_started.html#import-your-docs).

-## Other tutorial elements

-**Workflow Diagrams:** Version controlled workflow diagrams can be built using [yEd](http://www.yworks.com/products/yed).